Chart Color Schemes

 Infrastructure

-Nicholls has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Nicholls has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-AreaSearch has identified nine projects that could impact the local area's performance.
-These include Gungahlin College East in Nicholls, Gold Creek Homestead Precinct, Gold Creek School Senior Campus expansion, and Gungahlin Community Facilities Upgrades.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects that may impact the area.
+Key projects include Gungahlin College East (Nicholls), Gold Creek Homestead Precinct, Gold Creek School Senior Campus expansion, and Gungahlin Community Facilities Upgrades.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.